bvuongle/Pyramids/README.md

 ### The core of the project
 + Backtracking algorithm

-The algorithm will go to each cell from left to right, top to bottom, using a recursive method.
+This method will go to each cell from left to right, top to bottom, using a recursive method.
 As it reaches each cell, it tries to put values in that cell.
 When it reaches the last cell of the table, it will call the method to check the accuracy of the result.
 If the result is not correct, it will go back to the previous cell and try the new configuration.
 ```python
 def backtracking(self, row: int, col: int):
         if row == self.curBrd.dim-1 and col > self.curBrd.dim-1: